GovTechSG/techpass-user-docs/docs/support/user-account-migration.md

-# FAQ for GCC 1.0 and SHIP-HATS users
+# Common issues for GCC 1.0 and SHIP-HATS users

 1. I received an email stating, "Your account was used for a new registration request".
 What does it mean?